Mr-SKR/VTUResultsAlert/README.md

 # VTUResultsAlert
-A java selenium program that checks for the results from (results.vtu.ac.in) and siren if published
+A java selenium program that checks for the results from [VTU RESULTS PAGE](http://results.vtu.ac.in) and siren if published

 ## REQUIREMENTS